ggtools/labouisse.com/_posts/2014-05-23-deploying-artifacts-on-cloudbees-with-gradle.md

 #### Jenkins passwords

 Jenkins supports the injection of passwords when running the grade script.
-To do this you have to activate *Inject passwords to the build as environment variables* in the *Build environment* section of you job configuration:
+To do this you have to install the [EnvInject](https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin) and then activate *Inject passwords to the build as environment variables* in the *Build environment* section of you job configuration:

 ![Inject passwords](/images/2014-05-23-003_Inject-passwords.png)